a-b-street/abstreet/README.md

     walks a few blocks over to their parked car, drives somewhere, looks for parking, and walks to their final destination.
-  - A realistic set of trips -- how many people go from building 1 to building 2 at some time using some form of transport -- comes from [PSRC's Soundcast](https://www.psrc.org/activity-based-travel-model-soundcast) model.
+  - A realistic set of trips -- how many people go from building 1 to building 2 at some time using some form of transport -- based on [PSRC's Soundcast](https://www.psrc.org/activity-based-travel-model-soundcast) model.
 - The gameplay